lucasbarcellos-dh/figma-make-template/Guidelines.md

 - **Content Spacing**: Template handles padding - use `p-0` or no padding classes on your content

 ### 3. Content Organization with Sections
-- **ALWAYS** organize first-level page content using the `ContentSection` pattern from `cape-template/patterns/content-section`
+- **ALWAYS** organize first-level page content using the `ContentSection` component from `cape-template/components/ui/content-section`
 - **NEVER** add extra containers around content sections or change its styling
 - **Use ContentSection for top-level page organization only** - content inside sections doesn't need additional ContentSection wrapping
 - **Never create manual content containers** for first-level content - use ContentSection instead
 - **Container Guidelines**: When a section contains already-contained elements (Cards, Tables, etc.), render them directly without additional container wrapping since they are already self-contained
 - **Spacing Guidelines**: Components with internal padding (Tables, Lists, etc.) should be rendered directly without additional spacing containers, as they already provide proper internal spacing
-- **REFERENCE EXAMPLES**: See `cape-template/patterns/content-section` for concrete examples of correct structure with Cards, Tables, and Lists
+- **REFERENCE EXAMPLES**: See `cape-template/patterns/content-section` for concrete examples of correct ContentSection usage with Cards, Tables, and Lists

 ### 4. Styling Rules
 - **CRITICAL**: Always import Cape styles first: `import "./cape-template/styles/globals.css";`